 When a doctor, nurse, or another type of medical professional fails to provide a patient with the standard level of care, and the patient suffers a consequential injury, the physician may be guilty of medical malpractice.

-Our Firm Has Experience Handling Medical Malpractice Cases
+Our Firm has Handled Medical Malpractice Cases

 Like anyone else, medical professionals make mistakes.
 Sometimes, their mistakes lead to a person suffering an injury, and other times, it leads to their death.

 If a doctor fails to provide a patient with the same level of care they would have received had they gone to a physician who practices in the same area of medicine, the patient may be able to sue them for any adverse conditions they are left with.

 To give you a clearer understanding of what qualifies as medical malpractice, below are two examples of cases our law firm has represented.

 When care is delayed due to a doctor’s carelessness or negligence and a patient suffers as a result, the doctor, nurse, or even a medical facility can be sued for medical malpractice.

 Take this case involving the death of a four-month-old baby boy:

 After coming down with a high fever, the parents of a four-month-old baby boy brought their child to St. Barnabas Hospital in the Bronx for treatment.
 No blood work was performed, nor was the child extensively examined.
 Instead, after the staff took the baby’s temperature, they discharged him from the hospital with a prescription for Tylenol.

 After the baby’s condition grew worse at home, his parents returned to the hospital two days later and waited over four hours to see a doctor.
 At that point, the doctors decided to perform blood work, but due to the delay in treatment, the boy’s condition, which was later diagnosed as bacterial meningitis, had progressed, and he passed away.